ElevatedSensors/sensor-configs/CUSTOM_DELAY_FEATURE.md

      - "Left Clear Delay"
      - "Right Occupied Delay"
      - "Right Clear Delay"
-   - Set your desired values (in seconds, 0-30 range)
+   - Set your desired values (in seconds, 0-300 range / 0-5 minutes)

 3. **Test Your Configuration**:
    - Get in/out of bed to test the response times